제목, 태그, 카테고리로 검색

 When a user enters a search term, the system returns posts containing that keyword in the title or body.

-In step 1, both title and body were searched, sorted by newest first (ORDER BY created_at DESC):
+Initially, both title and body were searched, sorted by newest first (ORDER BY created_at DESC):

 However, content (LONGTEXT) scanning exhausted the connection pool and brought the system down, so content search was removed as an emergency measure.